watem-sedem/watem-sedem/docs/tutorial.rst

 In the previous tutorials we learned how to run WaTEM-SEDEM and how to enable or disable model output.
-In this tutorial we will explain how to enable one of the *advanced* features of the model.
-The example will make use of the :ref:`Include Buffers <includebuffers>` option, but the same principles can be used for all other options!
+In this tutorial we will explain how to enable one of the *advanced* features of the model, the so-called model extensions.
+The example will make use of the
+:ref:`Include Buffers <includebuffers>` extension, but the same principles can be used for all other extensions!

 Buffer basins are infrastructural features that trap sediment.
 As described in :ref:`the reference  <includebuffers>`.
 Two extra parameters are needed in the